bly-th/css-website/src/docs/commands/config.md

 ## Config Command

-To generate a default config file in your project, just run:
+To generate a default Tailwind config file with Blyth's defaults in your project, just run:

 ```bash
 blyth config init